 3. Agree Work Offer

 After you respond 'Available', the employer may select you for the job (or decline if they don't need you).
-They should make a formal work offer based on the details you have already seen
+They should make a formal work offer based on the details you have already seen.

-You can accept this which then create a contractual agreement between you and the employer for the job.
+You can accept this which then creates a contractual agreement between you and the employer for the job.
 This gives you the assurance that the employer is legally committing to pay for the work.

 Next, you should then turn up on time and complete the work to a high standard so you get a good star rating.
 This will help you find more work in the future!

 4. Get Paid